-It is the card holder, responsible for ensuring the ownership of his/her card and for not communicating the PIN.
+The card holder is responsible for the physical security of his/her card and confidentiality of their PIN.
 The User Role operator is authenticated by verification of a PIN.
 After successful authentication of User, he/she could generate RSA key, read insensitive data from file.